prasadlan/xman/README.md

 Maybe the only confusing property above would be `global`.
 It defines whether the extension is global or to enabled/disabled on each REDCap project.

 ### .extension file
-The .extension file is a PHP code which consists the heart of the extension.
-If the extension is enabled, its .extension file included on every page load.
+The .extension file is the heart of a extension.
+Once the extension is enabled, its .extension file will included on every page load.
 Use your .extension file to implement hooks and plugins.
 Example:

 ```php
 <?php